Brijeshwar Singh

 Brijeshwar Singh (born 22 September 1968), is a writer, poet and theatre promoter based in Bareilly, Uttar Pradesh, India.
-His patronage and promotion of theatre through the Rang Vinayak Rang Mandal theatre repertoire and the annual theatre festival being organised in his own Windermere Theatre earned him the U.P.
+His patronage and promotion of theatre through the Rang Vinayak Rang Mandal theatre repertoire and the annual theatre festival being organized in his own Windermere Theatre earned him the U.P.
 Sangeet Natak Academy award for 2020.
-His Daya Drishti Charitable Trust helps children born with thalassemia avail regular and life saving transfusions.
-His second book ‘Next Patient, Please’ was released on 26 March 2022.
+His Daya Drishti Charitable Trust helps children born with thalassemia avail regular and lifesaving transfusions.
+His second book 'Next Patient, Please' was released on 26 March 2022.
+He was featured among top 75 personalities of Rohilkhand region of Uttar Pradesh by Amar Ujala.
+The list was published on the 75th foundation day of the newspaper.

 Early life

 Singh was born on 22 September 1968 in Lucknow to Rajendra Bahadur Singh and Gayatri Devi.
 His father was an officer in Provincial Services.
 In Lucknow, Brijeshwar was educated at City Montessori School.
 Later, his father was transferred to Bareilly where Brijeshwar studied at Government Inter College (GIC).
 He completed his higher studies from King George's Medical College (now known as King George's Medical University), Lucknow and Ganesh Shankar Vidyarthi Memorial Medical College (GSVM), Kanpur.